-A Georgia or other state sales tax audit puts the pressure on taxpayers in their guilty until proven innocent audit tactics.
-The auditors are taught when in doubt, write it up and make the taxpayer prove otherwise.
+A sales tax audit puts the pressure on taxpayers in their guilty until proven innocent audit tactics.
+The auditors are taught when in doubt, write it up, and make the taxpayer prove otherwise.
 Managing and controlling the audit so the auditor does not have the option to write it up can be a tactical advantage.
-However, if it is written up, you have to keep clawing away at the assessment through the appeals and protest process to reduce it.
+However, if it is written up, you must keep clawing away at the assessment through the appeals and protest process to reduce it.

 Just as you are well versed in managing your business, our business is managing and fighting your audit for you.
 Whether you need a sales tax attorney or consultant, Sales Tax Helper matches the service to meet your needs.
 If you want to take on the audit yourself, without a sales tax lawyer or professional, our site has useful information to help you navigate through these treacherous waters.

 Georgia Sales Tax Audit FAQs

 You inadvertently waived a red flag or your company landed in the small percentage selected for a random Georgia sales tax audit.
 These red flags include: cash-based businesses, prior audits that resulted in owed sales tax, your sales reported to the state didn’t match what you reported to IRS, a high volume of exempt sales, filing a refund claim or a high number of credits.
 There’s also a possibility that your business happens to be in an industry that your state suspects rampant under-reporting.
 Often times, they will target industries effected by complex sales tax laws.
 Learn More

 1. RESPOND to the notice

 2. Get organized

 4. Notify your auditor of who they will be corresponding with

 5. Compare your sales tax returns against the federal tax return